If You Want to Quit the Boring Job, Make a Plan

 Ramp up production

-If your side hustle involves selling a physical product, you will want to start increasing production ahead of making your side hustle your full-time job.
+If your side hustle involves selling a physical product, you will want to increase production before making your side hustle your full-time job.
 If your marketing strategy works, you will soon have many more people looking to buy for you, and if you cannot meet that demand, your attempts to establish your side hustle as a full-time business might fail.
-Yes, this may mean working even harder when you still have a day job to work too, but it should only be a short-term thing if everything goes to plan.
-If you have the money, you could also hire freelancers to help you increase production, which would take the load off somewhat.
+Yes, this may mean working even more complicated when you still have a day job, but it should only be short-term if everything goes to plan.
+If you have the money, you could hire freelancers to help you increase production, which would take the load off somewhat.

 Do some networking

-Making your side hustle your main hustle can take time and effort, but if you want to be in control of your own destiny, you can make it happen.
+Making your side hustle your main hustle takes time and effort, but if you want to be in control of your destiny, you can make it happen.